Shuvomoy/shuvomoy.github.io/index.md

 * **Risky Giant Steps Can Solve Optimization Problems Faster** by Allison Parshall, Quanta Magazine, August 2023. [[Quanta Article](https://www.quantamagazine.org/risky-giant-steps-can-solve-optimization-problems-faster-20230811/)]
    * Also publicized in the Chinese magazine [机器之心 (Heart of the Machine)](https://tinyurl.com/HeartOfTheMachine),  which is a well-known outlet in China for staying updated on advancements in AI, machine learning, data science, and related fields.
+   * Also publicized in the [Nautilus Magazine](https://nautil.us/risky-giant-steps-can-solve-optimization-problems-faster-375562/) on September 5, 2023.